frenetic-lang/frenetic/guide/07-NCFirewall.md

 In [Chapter 3](03-OxFirewall.md), you wrote a firewall that blocks ICMP traffic using OpenFlow and Ox.
 You did this in two steps: first, you wrote a _packet_in_ function and then configured flow table to implement the same function efficiently.
 This NetCore program has the same features: `if frameType = 0x800 && and ipProtocol = 1 then drop else all`.

-In this chapter, you'll implement a more interesting firewall policy, for a trivial, one-switch topology.
-But, in the next chapter, you'll see that the policy you write in this chapter is easy to reuse and apply to any other topology.
+In this chapter, you'll implement a more interesting firewall policy.
+But, you will still use a trivial, one-switch topology.
+But, in the next chapter, you'll see that your firewall is easy to reuse and apply to any other topology.

 ## Topology

-In this chapter, you'll work the following network of four hosts and one switch:
+You are going to program the following network of four hosts and one switch:

 ![image](images/topo-single-4.png)